Green Bay Mesothelioma Lawyer

 Green Bay’s asbestos problem started with sawmills and lumberyards when they were the city’s principal employers.

 Most of the machinery used in sawmills was susceptible to friction and heat and ran on steam power.
-To prevent breakdowns and fires, heat-resistant asbestos additives were applied to circular saw blades, gang saws, and boilers.
+Heat-resistant asbestos additives were applied to circular saw blades, gang saws, and boilers to prevent breakdowns and fires.

 The paper mills operating in and around Green Bay used asbestos for similar reasons.
 While asbestos use is now minimal or non-existent in all of these industries, it lingers in older buildings, and its effects linger in former workers.